shlawgathon/wishlist/README.md

 **Locus Integration**:
 - Locus enables AI agents to autonomously send payments on Base Mainnet using USDC
 - Uses MCP (Model Context Protocol) for integration with Claude Agent SDK
-- Buyer API Key is used when making investments (backers)
+- Wallet Agent API Key is used when making investments (backers)
+  - When creating an agent in your wallet, make sure to select "Create API Key" so it can buy stuff
 - Seller API Key is used when receiving payments (creators)
 - MCP Server: `https://mcp.paywithlocus.com/mcp`
 - Documentation: https://docs.payai.network/locus